 These measures apply during your visit

-- Visitors must wear a face mask.
+- Wearing a face mask is recommended.
 This does not apply to children under 12 or to people who cannot wear a face mask for medical reasons.

 - Respect the time slot stated on your ticket.
 Visitors spend an average of 90 minutes at the house, but you can set your own pace.